It’s a virtualization technology that allows many virtual end-user machines to be hosted on a host server.

 Loss of productivity when it’s impossible to reach the office

 When a user needs to work outside the office, the inability to reach their desktop, reduces efficiency.
-Having VDI, makes the office desktop accessible from anywhere, therefore it solves the problem.
+Having VDI, makes the office desktop accessible from anywhere.